ssherwood/spring-boot-jpa/README.md

 # Step 2: Start with the Domain

 Lets start by creating a domain object.
-By domain object, I'm referring to an object that represents the business entity we're trying to model.
-For more information on Domain Modeling, refer to Eric Evans' excellent book on
+By a domain object, I'm referring to an object that closely represents a business entity thate we're trying to model.
+For more information on Domain Modeling, please refer to Eric Evans' excellent book on
 [Domain Driven Design](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215).

-In Java we can use the standard persistence API (also called JPA) to implement this domain object.
+In Java we can use the standard persistence API (also called JPA) to further implement this domain object.
 These are basic Java data classes that have a special `@Entity` annotation on them.
 To create an entity, create a `domain` package under the default application package.
 Then, create a Java class called `Patient` and add the following code:

 ```java
 @Entity